Featured Women: Women Owners & Business Women

 Patricia Green-Rodgers, Stone Of Scone Farm

-Whether it’s conferences in Holland and United Kingdom or helping the Kanye West Foundation Patricia Green has developed a reputation as a person links people, organizations and causes.
+Whether it’s conferences in Holland and United Kingdom or helping the Kanye West Foundation Patricia Green has developed a reputation as a person links business professional women, organizations and causes.
 She has now found the ultimate way to bring people together with her 27 acre event, conference and retreat facility just outside of historic Gettysburg Pennsylvania.
 Patricia gave us a tour of her new venue and we honestly did not want to leave.

 April Pearson, Airfacts, Inc.

 April Pearson, CEO of Airfacts, discusses how Airfacts helps the airline industry recover millions of dollars in lost or unreconciled revenues from ticket fares.
+She is another example of women owned business doing well.

 Dolly Oberoi, C2 Technologies